katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 > * Video recorder applies to Web UI testing only.
 > * For remote browsers, we recommend you use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.

+Katalon Studio version **7.8 onwards** supports screen recording and browser-based recording.
+Screen recording allows you to see test runs in a local machine while browser-based recording enables you to see test runs in a distant machine.

+> Browser-based Video Recorder feature enables video recording of test execution when using KRE and Docker.

 ### Screen Recorder

 Screen Recorder captures and records what is happening on the computer screen during runtime for non-headless Browsers testing.